Adama Traore is headed home to Spain…

-FC Barcelona has completed the signing of the 21-year-old Spanish professional footballer from Manchester City.
+Barcelona has completed the signing of the 26-year-old Spanish professional footballer, a winger for Wolverhampton Wanderers.

 Traore will be on loan to Barca until the end of the season, the club has announced.

 Tottenham Hotspur had been in talks with Wolves for some time, sources previously told ESPN, with boss Antonio Conte eyeing Traore as a possible wing-back option in his preferred 3-4-3 formation.

 While it is understood the winger harbored some reservations about that role, sources have told ESPN the bigger issue was a failure of both clubs to agree a fee with Spurs reluctant to pay much beyond £20 million.

 Traore returns to Camp Nou after nearly seven years away, having come through the club’s youth academy.